What's the simplest and cheapest kind of water filter you can get? I'd have to say it's the faucet mount water filter.

 This filter has an indicator light to let you know when it's time for a replacement.
 A green light means the filter is working.
 Yellow means it's almost time, and red means the filter is worn out and needs to be replaced.

 Unfortunately, the battery for the indicator can't be replaced once it's worn out.
 But, the filter will still work.

 So, what is the MineralClear filter made of, and how does it work?

 As the video below explains, the main part of the filter is made of high grade activated carbon combined with an ion exchange material.

 Water first passes through an outer covering that blocks dirt and turbidity, and then it moves through the carbon block.
 That's where the toxic contaminants are absorbed.

 Finally, it passes through a layer of minerals to improve the taste.

-If you go to the Amazon listing, you'll see that there are different finishes available for this filter.
+There are different finishes available for this filter.
 You can get it in white, black, chrome, and stainless steel.
 They all use the exact same filter cartridge.

 Just like all the other brands, the PUR filter is easy to install on your kitchen faucet.

 It has a lever to turn the filter on and off, and it does not automatically switch to unfiltered when you turn off the water.
 So you'll have to pay attention or you could end up wasting a lot of filtered water.
 Plus, if you accidentally turn on hot water with the filter engaged, you'll shorten its life.